EnigmA-008/MusicTools/README.md

 Since the data of instrument and pitch of a note block cannot be showed with texture packs (as it is the case in 1.13+) tuning music machines becomes a hard and tedious task.
 This plugin has been created to make this easier.

+Please contact EnigmA_008#1505 on discord if you have any questions of feedback.

 ## NoteESP

 NoteESP caches the notes played and shows pitch and instrument as block overlay.